whitelightning450/SWEML/README.md

 SWEML predicts SWE using a uniquely trained multilayered perceptron network model for each region and supports an interactive visualizaiton of the SWE estimates across the western U.S.

 ![SWEinteractive](./Images/SWE_2019.gif)
 Figure 1.
-The SWEML supports an interactive SWE inference interface to explore how SWE changes with location across the western U.S.
+Example hindcast simulation in the domain in Colorado.
 SWE estimates around the timing of peak SWE for the domain in the Sierra Nevada mountains.

 ### Explore the current version of the model